21nupur/charts/README.md

 one is charts.js and the other one is highcharts.
 The data that is used , is in two forms:

 a.
-Static Data
+Static Data--
    I have created a table that shows the distrubutio of different nutrient in the given desserts

 b.
-Dynamic Data
+Dynamic Data--
    I have used an API that reperesent the comparision length of buildings(in meter).
    I have used a pre built API - 'https://swapi.co/api/people/'